Participant Info

 - About Me

 I am interested in what music—especially when we dance to it, or when we don’t—has to tell us about our humanity.
 Tied to the concept of nation, these cultural practices become still more interesting.
 My dissertation (Disdain for Dance, Disdain for France: Choreophobia in German Musical Modernism, University of California, Davis, 2012) shows how German music critics from the eighteenth to twentieth centuries made intellectual concert listening, in rapt stillness, a hallmark of their national culture.
-I have two studies currently underway.
-A book project (Moving the National Body: Isadora Duncan and the German Public, 1902–1905) investigates how the American modern dancer Isadora Duncan’s tremendous popularity in Germany was politicized by a broad spectrum of cultural critics to shape public opinion during Imperial Germany’s transition to National Socialism.
-I am also studying the African-American Cakewalk as it was satirized in the popular German press at the turn of the century.
+A current book project (Moving the National Body: Isadora Duncan and the German Public, 1902–1905) investigates how the American modern dancer Isadora Duncan’s tremendous popularity in Germany was politicized by a broad spectrum of cultural critics to shape public opinion during Imperial Germany’s transition to National Socialism.

 - Recent Publications